 Speakers on October 24 will include Jack Rooke, whose Edinburgh Fringe show – Good Grief – was nominated for Best Show by an Emerging Artist at the Total Theatre Awards 2015, and LionHeart, a TEDx speaker, award-winning poet and international spoken-word performer, author of upcoming poetry collection The Mute’s Rebellion and co-founder of innovative debate platform SubjectivityUK.
 Completing the line-up is Leiran Gibson, a British-born Caribbean actor, writer and illustrator, who trained at St Mary’s University before becoming a Youth Ambassador and BAMbassador for the Southbank Centre.

 The festival itself takes as its theme the question What Makes a Man?
 Discussions will cover masculinity and power, Nordic masculinity, male identity and fatherhood, bullying, porn, teenage knife-crime and music, to name just a few.
 Confirmed speakers include Robert Webb, the comedian, Peep Show star and now memoirist; American race and women’s rights activist Kevin Powell; the Booker Prize-winning author Alan Hollinghurst, famous for chronicling gay life in modern Britain; and the refugee turned movie star Antonythasan Jesuthasan.

-Speakers include rapper and documentary filmmaker Professor Green; hip hop artists The Last Poets alongside Ashley Walters; solo artist and frontman of Bloc Party, Kele Okereke; and Sir Roger Moore, who reflects candidly on stepping into the shoes of the ultimate on-screen hero, 007.
+In 2016, BAM looked at what it means to be a hero, from the artists who challenge expectations to the heroism necessary to embrace your true identity.
+Speakers included rapper and documentary film-maker Professor Green; hip-hop artists The Last Poets, alongside Ashley Walters; solo artist and frontman of Bloc Party, Kele Okereke; and the late Sir Roger Moore, who reflected candidly on stepping into the shoes of the ultimate on-screen hero, 007.